 Next, we interviewed a client we work with from time to time: Magnificent Marketing, a full-service marketing agency.
-They also incorporate content marketing and blogging as their primary marketing avenue, using us to produce much of their content.
 We’ll share how they’ve boosted their client traffic numbers and rankings with great content.

 If you read one blog of mine this quarter, read this one.
 Grab a cup of coffee or tea, and dig in!